masud90/pyramid_chart/README.md

 - Generates population pyramids based on numeric and categorical variables.
 - Allows customization of decimal places for percentage labels.
-- Supports additional `twoway` graph options for further customization.
+- Supports additional `twoway` graph and `scatter` graph options for further customization.

 ## Installation